devshar999/GitHubExercise/README.md

 # GitHubExercise
-This is my first repository in which I will learn and explore the basics of GitHub
+This is my first repository through which I will learn and explore the basics of GitHub